wsargent/docker-cheat-sheet/README.md

 ### Difference between loading a saved image and importing an exported container as an image ?

 Loading an image using the `load` command creates a new image including its history.
-Importing a container as an image using the `import` command creates an new image excluding the history which results in a smaller image size compared to loading an image.
+Importing a container as an image using the `import` command creates a new image excluding the history which results in a smaller image size compared to loading an image.

 ## Networks